 10. Bring the Outside In

-Nature is the ultimate decorator.
-Maximize views of greenery or create your own indoor oasis with plants and natural materials.
-Large windows, sheer curtains, or biophilic design elements like green walls and indoor trees can connect your interior to the outdoors.
-Use wood, rattan, linen, or jute to echo nature’s palette.
-A simple vase of fresh branches or a potted fig tree can breathe life into any room.
-Studies show that natural elements reduce stress and increase well-being, so this isn’t just beautiful—it’s healthy, too.
+Nature is the ultimate interior decorator.
+Take advantage of the views of nature and create an private indoor garden with natural materials.
+The large window frames, curtains that are sheer and biophilic designs such as the green wall and trees in your indoor space can help connect your indoor space to the outdoors.
+Utilize rattan, wood, linen or jute to evoke nature’s colors.
+A simple vase of fresh leaves or a fig tree in a pot can bring life to any space.
+Research shows that natural elements can reduce stress and improve well-being, therefore, it’s healthy too.